TAPS Working Group

 Stacks can be used and are preferred by the application;

-* Connection Properties, which inform decisions made during
+* Connection Properties, which inform decisions made during connection

-connection establishment and fine-tune the established connection;
+Connection establishment and fine-tune the established connection;

 and